-Looking back at 2016, real GDP slowed sooner than I thought and is on track to come in a touch below 2 percent.
-Employment growth slowed as well, from over 220,000 per month in 2015 to around 180,000 a month.
+In short, both real GDP and employment appear to be converging to paths governed by productivity and demographic trends.
+Looking back at 2016, real GDP came in a touch below 2 percent.
+Employment growth slowed as well, from 226,000 jobs per month in 2015 to 187,000 jobs per month.
 But that rate of growth is still unsustainably high - we need less than half that rate to keep pace with population trends.
-The unemployment rate fell to 4.6 percent as of November, a relatively low rate by historical standards.
-Because the unemployment rate cannot continue to fall forever, employment growth is likely to continue to slow and converge to population growth.
+The unemployment rate was 4.7 percent in December, a relatively low rate by historical standards.
+Although the unemployment rate ticked up slightly last month, to 4.8 percent, in general it has continued to decline the past few years.
+But because the unemployment rate cannot continue to fall forever, employment growth is likely to continue to slow in line with population growth.

 Strong (albeit slowing) employment growth has been supporting solid consumer spending.
-Inflation-adjusted household expenditures grew at a 2.7 percent annual rate through November.
-Similarly, real disposable income grew at a 2.5 percent annual rate over that period.
+Inflation-adjusted household expenditures grew by 2.8 percent last year, and real disposable income grew by 2.1 percent.
 I expect continued strength in consumer spending this year, despite slowing job growth, because wage rates have been rising at an increasing pace.
-Average hourly earnings rose at a 2.7 percent annual rate last year, well above the overall rate of inflation.
+Average hourly earnings rose by 2.8 percent last year, well above the overall rate of inflation.
 And tightening labor markets are likely to add to wage pressures this coming year.
 So even if consumer spending growth slows, it's likely to remain above 2 percent.

 While consumer spending boosted overall growth in 2016, surprisingly weak investment was a drag on growth.
-After a strong start, residential investment hit an unanticipated soft spot in midyear, actually falling in the second and third quarters.
+After a strong start, residential investment hit an unanticipated soft spot in midyear, actually falling in the second and third quarters before rebounding in the fourth quarter.
 The largest portion of this investment category is single-family home construction, and here the outlook is positive.
-New single-family housing starts are up more than 8 percent for the first 11 months of 2016, household formation is rising and household finances are strong.
+New single-family housing starts rose by about 4 percent last year, household formation is rising and household finances are strong.
 I expect residential investment to make a solid contribution to real GDP growth in 2017.

-Business investment also has been unexpectedly sluggish, falling in the last quarter of 2015 and the first quarter of 2016, and then growing slowly in the next 2 quarters.
+Business investment also has been unexpectedly sluggish, falling in the last quarter of 2015 and then increasing by only 0.3 percent in 2016.
 A portion of the weakness was due to sharply lower oil and natural gas drilling, a natural response to low oil and gas prices.
 But other business equipment spending has disappointed as well, in part due to the strengthening of the dollar on foreign exchange markets last year, which intensified competition for many domestic producers and resulted in lower output and lower investment plans.
-The fundamentals for business investment have remained reasonably sound, however, so I was forecasting an imminent upturn as last year progressed.
+The fundamentals for business investment have remained reasonably sound, however, so I am forecasting solid investment growth this year.